 Model by ALTAYA/IXO 1/43

-1936 SS100: The first of many classic Jaguar sports cars to follow, were the SS100 Jaguars.
+1936-40 SS100: The first of many classic Jaguar sports cars to follow, were the SS100 Jaguars.
 Produced between 1936-1940, the SS100 was powered by a 2.5 litre Standard OHV six-cylinder engine, developing 100 bhp and a top speed of 95 mph with the windscreen lowered.
-The chauffer looks bored, must be because his employer drives himself now, in the SS100!

 Model by MATCHBOX (MOY) 1/36